The press | National Library of Australia (NLA)

 The press

-Sometime around 1440, a German goldsmith named Johannes Gutenberg invented a printing press that used movable type.
-Moveable type made use of individual letters, made of metal or wood, that could be arranged to spell out words and paragraphs.
+Around 1440, a German goldsmith named Johannes Gutenberg invented a printing press that used movable type.
+This technology used individual metal or wooden letters that could be arranged to form words and paragraphs.

 Digital Classroom: Leaf from a Gutenberg Bible